-Now is the time for Maryland to treat individuals who are aging and dying behind our prison walls more humanely.
+Now is the time for Maryland to treat individuals who are aging and dying behind our prison walls more humanely, and to save the state costs as well.
 This bill broadens who can request a medical parole for an individual and outlines the required documentation, assessment, and decision-making process.

 Medical and geriatric parole typically go together.
 Nearly every state has a policy allowing for people with certain serious medical conditions to be eligible for parole.
-In 45 states, the authority for the release of these individuals has been established by statute or state regulation.
+In 45 states, the authority for releasing them has been established by statute or state regulation.
 In addition, at least 17 states have geriatric parole laws.
 In the federal system, a person may apply for geriatric parole pursuant to the US Parole Commission Rules and Procedures, Title 28, CFR, Section 2.78.
-These laws allow for consideration for release when a person reaches a specified age.
+These laws allow consideration for release when a person reaches a specified age.
 At least 16 states have established both medical and geriatric parole legislatively.
 It is time for Maryland to step up and pass this legislation as well.

-For these reasons, the Maryland Alliance for Justice Reform urges a favorable report on SB128.
+For these reasons, the Maryland Alliance for Justice Reform urges a favorable report on SB 181.
+Notably, both the Department of Public Safety and Correctional Services, and the Maryland Parole Commission, also support this bill.